MicrosoftDocs/customer-insights/ci-docs/audience-insights/connect-common-data-model.md

    :::image type="content" source="media/data_sources_edit_ADLS.png" alt-text="Dialog box to edit Azure data lake data source.":::

-1. Optionally, you can update from an account key connection to a resource-based or a subscription-based connection.
-For more information, see [Connect audience insights to an Azure Data Lake Storage Gen2 account with an Azure service principal](connect-service-principal.md).
+1. Change any of the following information:

+   - **Description**
+   - **Connect your storage using** and connection information.
 You can't change **Container** information when updating the connection.
       > [!NOTE]
       > One of the following roles must be assigned to the storage account or container:
         > - Storage Blob Data Reader
         > - Storage Blob Data Owner
         > - Storage Blob Data Contributor

+   - **Enable private link**.
+See  [What is Azure Private Link?](/azure/private-link/private-link-overview).

+1. Select **Next**.
+1. Change any of the following:
-1. Optionally, choose a different model.json or manifest.json file with a different set of entities from the container.
+   - Navigate to a different model.json or manifest.json file with a different set of entities from the container.

-1. Optionally, you can select additional entities to ingest.
-You can also remove any already selected entities if there are no dependencies.
+   - To add additional entities to ingest, select **New entity**.
+   - To remove any already selected entities if there are no dependencies, select the entity and **Delete**.

       > [!IMPORTANT]
       > If there are dependencies on the existing model.json or manifest.json file and the set of entities, you'll see an error message and can't select a different model.json or manifest.json file.
 Remove those dependencies before changing the model.json or manifest.json file or create a new data source with the model.json or manifest.json file that you want to use to avoid removing the dependencies.

-1. Optionally, you can select additional attributes or entities to enable data profiling on or disable already selected ones.
+   - To edit an entity, change the [incremental refresh](data-sources-incremental-refresh.md), or run a one-time full refresh, select **Edit**.

+1. Select **Attributes** to add or change attributes, or to enable data profiling.
+Then select **Done**.

 1. Click **Save** to apply your changes and return to the **Data sources** page.